Jorenar/blog/2021-07-05-vla-pitfalls.md

 void foo(int arr[n][m], int n, int m) { /* arr[i][j] = ... */ } // INVALID!
 ```

-You either need to:
-  * break up with the convention:
+You need to break up with the convention and write:
 ```c
 void foo(int n, int m, int arr[n][m]) { /* arr[i][j] = ... */ }
 ```

-  * or make use of the obsolescent (and removed from C23 standard) syntax:
+Alternatively, you could use the obsolete syntax (obsolescent even in
+ANSI&nbsp;C; finally removed in C2x), but that would be pointless, as
+compilers don't make parameters checks in such case, so any benefits
+from using VLA would be lost.
 ```c
 void foo(int[*][*], int, int);
 void foo(arr, n, n)